jtf-1/FUN-MAP_NTTR/readme.md

 AI BVR/GCI
 ==========

-On-demand pair or four-ship BVR adversary spawns are available via the F10 menu in the area to the West of the MOA.
-Adversaries will be spawned IVO MINA VORTAC, and will flow towards BEATTY VORTAC.
+On-demand pair or four-ship BVR adversary spawns are available via the F10 menu in an 80NM wide BVR training corridor.
+The corridor runs from BEATTY VORTAC [BTY] to MINA VORTAC [MVA], approx 140NM, along the Western edge of the MOA.
+Adversaries will be spawned IVO MVA, and will flow towards BTY.

+The menu is structured to allow selection of Altitude [High: 30k, Medium: 20k, Low: 10k], Formation/Spacing, and Adversary Aircraft Type.
+Adversaries will spawn in Wall, then manoeuvre into the selected formation.
+ROE is set to Return Fire, although adversaries should engage any training aircraft passing North-West of BTY.
+Adversary spawns can be removed via the F10 menu.
+They will also despawn if they are outside the BVR training corridor.
+The F10 menu is also available in GameMaster, Observer and JTAC slots.